 Stoners love the taste of tobacco and the slow-burning when smoking traditional wraps and blunts.

-While smokers understand the health risks of smoking tobacco, many are hesitant to make the switch to an alternative that doesn’t provide the same experience.
+While smokers understand the health risks of smoking tobacco, many are hesitant to make the switch to a natural blunt wrap alternative that doesn’t provide the same experience.

 All hope to offer a safer alternative while replicating the blunt smoking experience.